What is Lanna? How Lanna became the identity and brand it is today

 What do you think of when you hear the word Lanna?

-It’s likely the knowledge that you are living in the Kingdom of Lanna, founded by King Mungrai 720 years ago.
+It’s likely you know that you are living in the Kingdom of Lanna, founded by King Mungrai 720 years ago.
 You probably think of TAT posters of pretty northern girls wearing colourful tube skirts, or pasin, holding hand-painted mulberry paper umbrellas.
-Your mind likely goes to the rich culture and traditions of yi peng and other local ceremonies, of the lilting northern dialect, of charming old wooden houses and whitewashed temples and of the unique food which rivals many world cuisines.
+Your mind likely goes to the rich culture and traditions of Yi Peng and other local ceremonies, of the lilting northern dialect, of charming old wooden houses and whitewashed temples and of the unique food which rivals many world cuisines.
 It’s also probably pretty clear to you that the people of the north don’t share its history, culture, traditions or even language with its Siamese brothers and sisters to the south.

 If so, you would have more knowledge about Lanna than just about anyone here did half a century ago.